Incident Command System (ICS)

 Establishes jointly agreed upon objectives in situations where there are multiple overlapping authorities or jurisdictions involved.

-Chain of Command/Unity of Command Individuals report to one person
+Chain of Command/Unity of Command Individuals report to one person.
+Note: it does not prevent informal communication and information sharing with other sections.

-Information/Intelligence Management Information shared through chain of command
+Information/Intelligence Management Information gathered and shared through chain of command, including Essential Elements of Information (EEI).

 Resources: